mendelsshop/git_function_history/git-function-history-lib/README.md

 - unstable: enable some parsers that require nightly rust so run `cargo +nightly` to use them

-- cache: enables caching when parsing files that don't change
+- cache: enables caching when parsing files and folders that don't change as often.

 ## parsing library dependencies